-Like I mentioned in one of my previous articles, the Projeto TAMAR is a main contact point in Brazil with respect to the protection of marine turtles.
-With more than 20 bases along the Brazilian coast from Almofala in the state Ceará in the North to Florianópolis in the state Santa Catarina in the South, the Projeto TAMAR informs and educates the public about all marine turtles that occur in Brazil to advance their protection.
+Like I mentioned in one of my previous articles, the project TAMAR (or Projeto TAMAR in Portuguese) is a main contact point in Brazil with respect to the protection of marine turtles.
+With more than 20 bases along the Brazilian coast from Almofala in the state Ceará in the North to Florianópolis in the state Santa Catarina in the South, the project TAMAR informs and educates the public about all marine turtles that occur in Brazil to advance their protection.

 Because populations of all five in Brazil occurring marine turtles are endangered.

 While olive ridley sea turtles (Lepidochelys olivacea), loggerhead turtles (Caretta caretta), and leatherback turtles (Dermochelys coriacea) are listed as “vulnerable” according to the IUCN, green sea turtles (Chelonia mydas) are in the category “endangered”.
 Hawksbill turtles (Eretmochelys imbricata) are even “critically endangered” according to the IUCN.